Stokely Carmichael: Illness and death

-After his diagnosis of prostate cancer in 1996, Ture was treated for a period in Cuba, while receiving some support from the Nation of Islam.
+In 1996, Ture was diagnosed with prostate cancer.
+He was treated for a period in Cuba and received some support from the Nation of Islam.
 Benefit concerts for Ture were held in Denver, New York, Atlanta, and Washington, D.C., to help defray his medical expenses.
 The government of Trinidad and Tobago, where he was born, awarded him a grant of $1,000 a month for the same purpose.
 He went to New York, where he was treated for two years at the Columbia-Presbyterian Medical Center, before returning to Guinea.

 In a final interview given in April 1998 to The Washington Post, Ture criticized the limited economic and electoral progress made by African Americans in the U.S. during the previous 30 years.
 He acknowledged that Black people had won election to the mayor's office in major cities, but said that, as the mayors' power had generally diminished over earlier decades, such progress was essentially meaningless.

 In 1998, Ture died of prostate cancer at the age of 57 in Conakry, Guinea.
 He had said that his cancer "was given to me by forces of American imperialism and others who conspired with them."
 He claimed that the FBI had infected him with cancer in an assassination attempt.

 The civil rights leader Jesse Jackson spoke in celebration of Ture's life, saying: "He was one of our generation who was determined to give his life to transforming America and Africa.
 He was committed to ending racial apartheid in our country.
 He helped to bring those walls down".
 NAACP Chair Julian Bond said that Carmichael "ought to be remembered for having spent almost every moment of his adult life trying to advance the cause of black liberation."